 Are you aware of the unauthorised apps lurking in your office systems without the knowledge of your IT department?
 Welcome to the world of Shadow IT.

-According to a recent survey by Microsoft, 80% of employees contribute towards shadow IT by using unapproved applications for work, including an average of seventeen cloud apps.
+According to a Microsoft study, 80% of employees contribute towards shadow IT by using unapproved applications for work, including an average of seventeen cloud apps.

 What’s worrying is that many organisations have no visibility into what’s in use or whether these apps meet security, privacy, and compliance requirements – and therein lies the danger.